Hardingstone: Administration

+Administrative history

+Hardingstone was an ancient parish.
+The Northampton parliamentary constituency was extended south of the River Nene in 1868 to include the Cotton End and Far Cotton areas of the parish.
+In 1871 the parts of the parish within the Northampton constituency were made a local government district called Hardingstone, although the village itself was in the part of the parish outside the local government district.

+The Hardingstone district was enlarged in 1874 to take in the ecclesiastical parish of St James, which had been created in 1872 covering the growing western suburbs of Northampton.

+Local government districts were reconstituted as urban districts under the Local Government Act 1894, which also said that parishes could no longer straddle district boundaries.
+Hardingstone parish was therefore reduced to cover just the part of the parish outside the urban district, whilst the part inside the urban district became a parish called Far Cotton.
+The confusion of having a Hardingstone Urban District which did not contain Hardingstone itself did not last long; in 1896 the urban district was divided into two urban districts called Far Cotton and St James, both of which were abolished four years later in 1900 and absorbed into the county borough of Northampton.

+The rural parish of Hardingstone was included in the Hardingstone Rural District from 1894 to 1932 and the Northampton Rural District from 1932 to 1974.
+In 1968 Hardingstone was included within the designated area for the expansion of Northampton as a new town, and six years later in 1974 the parish was absorbed into the borough of Northampton, whilst remaining a civil parish.
+The borough of Northampton was abolished in 2021 to become part of West Northamptonshire.

 Demographics

 The 2001 census showed there were 2,015 people living in the parish: 978 males and 1,037 females in 885 households.
 The 2011 census showed a very minor reduction to 2,014.
+The 2021 census showed an increase to 2,225, a 10% increase from 2011.

+Geography

 Brackmills

 To the north-east of the village is the large Brackmills Industrial Estate.
 The estate was chosen as the site of a 400 ft wind turbine erected by the Asda supermarket chain at one of their warehouses, but this was rejected by the planners.

 Facilities

-The original village school was built around 1860-70 by General Bouverie; this building remained open until the 1960s or 70s when the primary school was transferred to a more modern building in Martin's Lane, and the old school was transferred to Northampton County Council (Social Services) who now let it to the Hardingstone Village Hall Association.
+The original village school was built around 1860-70 by General Bouverie; this building remained open until the 1972 when the primary school was transferred to a more modern building in Martin's Lane, and the old school was transferred to Northampton County Council (Social Services) who now let it to the Hardingstone Village Hall Association.

-The village has two pubs: "The Crown" and "The Sun" along with a post office, supermarket and several hairdressers.
+The village has two pubs: "The Crown" and "The Sun" along with a post office, corner shop and several hairdressers.